SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `iop` - integer, default: `0`.
 If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
 Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

-Unless used for a semilinear problem, the jacobian associated with the right hand side function is required for the methods to work.
+- `autodiff` and `chunksize`: autodiff control if problem is not semilinear and explicit jacobian is not given.
+See [Extra Options](#Extra-Options-1) for more details.

+#### Adaptive Exponential Rosenbrock Methods

+- `Exprb32` - 3rd order adaptive Exponential-Rosenbrock scheme.
+- `Exprb43` - 4th order adaptive Exponential-Rosenbrock scheme.

+The exponential rosenbrock methods cannot be applied to semilinear problems.
+Options for the solvers are the same as [Exponential Runge-Kutta Methods](#Exponential-Runge-Kutta-Methods-1) except that Krylov approximation is always used.

 #### Exponential Propagation Iterative Runge-Kutta Methods (EPIRK)

+These methods are all fixed timestepping only.

 - `Exp4` - 4th order EPIRK scheme.
-Fixed time stepping only.
 - `EPIRK4s3A` - 4th order EPIRK scheme with stiff order 4.
-Fixed time stepping only.
 - `EPIRK4s3B` - 4th order EPIRK scheme with stiff order 4.
-Fixed time stepping only.
 - `EPIRK5P1` - 5th order EPIRK scheme.
-Fixed time stepping only.
 - `EPIRK5P2` - 5th order EPIRK scheme.
-Fixed time stepping only.
 - `EPIRK5s3` - 5th order "horizontal" EPIRK scheme with stiff order 5.
-  Fixed time stepping only.
 Broken.
 - `EXPRB53s3`- 5th order EPIRK scheme with stiff order 5.
-Fixed time stepping only.

 Options: